a-ads/blog/content/blog/2019-10-16-advertisers-why-do-i-need-goal-tracking-how-to-switch-it-on.md

 With the "Goal tracking" option enabled, you can use your web analytics system to learn about the traffic sources and optimize your campaign.

-\*Note\*: to access the information you'll need some outer tracking engine, e.g. Google Analytics, Voluum, AdsBridge, Peerclick, or any other.
+**Nota bene:** to access the information you'll need some outer tracking engine, e.g. Google Analytics, Voluum, AdsBridge, Peerclick, or any other.
 A-ADS goal tracking only provides the info, but you won't see it on our site.

 ## How to configure goal tracking?